teloxide/teloxide/README.md

  ```

 The second one produces very strange compiler messages because of the `#[tokio::main]` macro.
 However, the examples in this README use the second variant for brevity.

+## FAQ
+### Where I can ask questions?
+[Issues](https://github.com/teloxide/teloxide/issues) is a good place for well-formed questions, for example, about the library design, enhancements, bug reports.
+But if you can't compile your bot due to compilation errors and need a quick help, feel free to ask in our official group: https://t.me/teloxide.

+### Why Rust?
+Most programming languages have their own implementations of Telegram bots frameworks, so why not Rust?
+We think Rust provides enough good ecosystem and the language itself to be suitable for writing bots.

+## Community bots
+Feel free to push your own bot into our collection: https://github.com/teloxide/community-bots.
+Later you will be able to play with them right in our official chat: https://t.me/teloxide.

 ## Contributing
 See [CONRIBUTING.md](https://github.com/teloxide/teloxide/blob/master/CONTRIBUTING.md).